neondatabase/website/content/docs/manage/project-access.md

 - View data
 - Run queries

-You can think of sharing a Neon project as granting administrator access.
+You can think of sharing a Neon project as granting administrator access to your project.

 ## How to share a project